 Are you ready for 2021’s months of winter?
-By now, you’ve probably got your winter tires on and your boots by the door.
-Your Christmas decorations may still be up, but they’re really winter decorations so they can stay up for a while yet, right?
+By now, you’ve probably got your winter tires and boots by the door.
+Your Christmas decorations may still be up, but they’re winter decorations, so they can stay up for a while, right?
 So, you’re all set for winter.
 But what about your teeth?

 Teeth?
-It’s true, there are some special considerations to keep in mind when it comes to your teeth as you prepare to face another Calgary winter.
-After all, you’re going to need those teeth once winter is behind us.
-Here’s what your dentist in NE Calgary wants you to keep in mind until those sunny, balmy days return.
+It’s true; there are some special considerations to remember regarding your teeth as you prepare to face another Calgary winter.
+After all, you’ll need those teeth once winter is behind us.
+Here’s what our dentist in NE Calgary wants you to remember until those sunny, balmy days return.

-One of the biggest mistakes people make when it comes to brushing their teeth is brushing too hard.
-Harder is not better, since brushing too will gradually wear away your enamel and make your teeth even more likely to be sensitive.
-In the winter months, your teeth may be especially sensitive when exposed to cold air.
-Make a point to switch to a soft-bristled brush, to brush gently (especially around your gums) and to use a sensitive-teeth toothpaste.
+One of the biggest things people need to improve when brushing their teeth is brushing too hard.
+Harder is not better since brushing too will gradually wear away your enamel and make your teeth even more likely to be sensitive.
+In winter, your teeth may be especially sensitive when exposed to cold air.
+Make a point to switch to a soft-bristled brush, gently brush gently (especially around your gums), and use sensitive-teeth toothpaste.

 People who might ordinarily join a basketball rec league or take up skiing and snowboarding in 2021 may be forced to make other choices due to COVID-19-related shutdowns this year.
-But whether it’s in winter 2021 or some other time, be sure to wear a mouth guard to protect your teeth from injury and damage in any contact or collision sports.
-The last thing you want this winter is to have to rush to an emergency dentist near you over a broken tooth.
+But whether it’s in winter 2021 or some other time, wear a mouth guard to protect your teeth from injury and damage in any contact or collision sports.
+The last thing you want this winter is to rush to our emergency dentist near you over a broken tooth.

 Who are we to tell you not to enjoy a mug of hot chocolate?
 It’s sometimes the ideal beverage for the season.
-Having said that, hot chocolate is also sugary enough to do plenty of damage to your teeth unless you brush your teeth quickly and thoroughly after indulging.
-Our best advice is to enjoy your hot chocolates in winter 2021 in a sugar-free version.
-You can make it richer by making it with milk instead of water, and your teeth will benefit from the extra calcium boost.
+Hot chocolate is also sugary enough to damage your teeth unless you brush your teeth quickly and thoroughly after indulging.
+Our best advice is to enjoy a sugar-free version of your hot chocolates in winter 2021.
+You can make it richer with milk instead of water; your teeth will benefit from the extra calcium boost.

 Enjoy the winter months to come.
-As we all navigate restrictions related to the coronavirus and the COVID-19 pandemic, your dentist in Saddle Ridge will communicate with you about how to ensure your oral health and how to manage any necessary treatment while balancing risks of community transmission with the importance of timely treatment at a dental clinic near you.
+As we all navigate restrictions related to the coronavirus and the COVID-19 pandemic, our dentist in Saddle Ridge will communicate with you about how to ensure your oral health and how to manage any necessary treatment while balancing risks of community transmission with the importance of timely treatment at our dental clinic near you.